 Eggs: Compact and Complete Protein

 The protein that eggs contain is of high biological value, high digestibility, and high assimilation rate.
-This protein is quite easy to digest, and that is one of the reasons eggs are an excellent source of protein for pregnant women, after a hard workout, or when recovering from illness.
+This protein is quite easy to digest, and that is one of the reasons eggs are an excellent source of protein for pregnant women, after a hard workout, or when recovering from an illness.
 Eggs also contain vitamin B12, choline, selenium, and vitamin D, which play roles in metabolism and the brain.
+Eggs are a great source of protein for several reasons.
+Eggs are a great source of protein for several reasons.
+Eggs have been a complete food by themselves for thousands of years, and that’s for a reason.

 Paneer: Muscle-Friendly Vegetarian Protein